ExclamationLabs/connector-bluejeans/README.md

 resource configuration setup for Midpoint.

 ## Configuration properties

-- CONNECTOR_BASE_CONFIGURATION_ACTIVE - Set this to Y to activate the configuration
+- service.serviceUrl - Should be set to `https://api.bluejeans.com/v1/`

-- CONNECTOR_BASE_AUTH_OAUTH2_TOKEN_URL - Currently is https://api.bluejeans.com/oauth2/token\#User
+- security.authenticator.oauth2Password.tokenUrl - Currently is https://api.bluejeans.com/oauth2/token\#User

-- CONNECTOR_BASE_AUTH_OAUTH2_ENCODED_SECRET - Not used for this connector, this can be NA
+- security.authenticator.oauth2Password.encodedSecret - Not used for this connector, this can be NA

-- CONNECTOR_BASE_AUTH_OAUTH2_USERNAME - This is the username given to you after you receive a developer account with BlueJeans.
+- security.authenticator.oauth2Password.oauth2Username - This is the username given to you after you receive a developer account with BlueJeans.

-- CONNECTOR_BASE_AUTH_OAUTH2_PASSWORD - The password for your developer account.
+- security.authenticator.oauth2Password.oauth2Password - The password for your developer account.